 It’s time to face the facts: maybe your job doesn’t fit your personality.

 This can be hard to admit.
 After all, you probably spent good money on a college education preparing for that very job.
 And the longer you stay, the harder it is to leave.
 You may have a family to support.
-You may be convinced that your skills won’t translate to another industry, or fear starting all over in a new workplace with a new set of colleagues.
+You may be convinced that your skills won’t translate to another industry, or fear to start all over in a new workplace with a new set of colleagues.

 There are plenty of reasons to stay put.